micheam/go-pipeline/README.md

 - [ ] flow/UnzipWith[In,A,B,...] – (1 input, N outputs) takes a function of 1 input that given a value for each input emits N output elements
 - [ ] flow/ZipWith[A,B,...,Out] – (N inputs, 1 output) which takes a function of N inputs that given a value for each input emits 1 output element
 - [ ] flow/Zip[A,B] – (2 inputs, 1 output) is a ZipWith specialised to zipping input streams of A and B into a (A,B) tuple stream
-- [ ] sink/ForEach[T] - Invoke a given procedure for each element received.
 - [ ] source/Queue - make queue onto which elements can be pushed for emitting from the source.
 - [ ] source/Range - Emit each integer in a range, with an option to take bigger steps than 1.
 - [ ] source/Repeat - Stream a single object repeatedly.